If you're looking for the best incline treadmill, NordicTrack currently leads the pack, with three well-priced models to choose from.

 The original base model, the X7i, with a 2.75 CHP motor and 7" backlit display was discontinued in 2017.
 There also used to be a X15i Incline Trainer, which boasted a powerful 4.5 CHP motor and a 15 inch high-def TV....but that one was discontinued for some reason.

 All of the current Incline Trainers were recently redesigned, and there's one to fit every budget.

 Moving up you have the X11i treadmill, which has all of the features of the X9i, plus a more powerful 4.25 CHP motor, a 10" web-enabled touchscreen and a better warranty.

 Moving up you have the advanced X15i model, which was recently redesigned.
 This one features a 14" touch display and iFit Coach technology, as well as 50 built in workout programs to choose from.

 At the upper end you have the advanced X22i model, the latest model to be released.
 This one features an industry leading 22" touch display and iFit Coach Plus technology, an enhanced version of the iFit technology found on the other incline trainers.

 Prices tend to jump around, but the basic range is about $1899-$3299, depending on which model you choose.

-Currently the X11i is looking like the best deal with a more powerful motor, larger touch screen and better warranty than the base X9i treadmill.
+Currently the X11i and X15i are looking like the best deals with their powerful motors, large touch screen and strong warranties.

-The only real difference between the X11i and the X22i is the screen size, and although the 22" display is a sight to behold, it's probably not worth the additional $1000 over the price of the X11i.
+The only real difference between those Incline Trainers and the X22i and X32i is the screen size, and although the 22" and 32" displays are a sight to behold, it's probably not worth the additional $1000-$2,000 over the price of the X11i.

 Are there other incline treadmills on the market?
 Currently, no. Almost every $500+ treadmill will incline to some extent, but even the most expensive ones top out at around 15%.